-Last spring John Ireland Endowed Chair Stephen D. Brookfield worked with several colleagues to write a book on how university faculty members can better teach and discuss racial issues in their classrooms.
+Last spring John Ireland Chair Stephen D. Brookfield worked with several colleagues to write a book on how university faculty members can better teach and discuss racial issues in their classrooms.
 Brookfield and six of the book’s contributors – Consuelo E. Cavalieri, Bryana H. French, Mike Klein, Lucia Pawlowski, Salina M. Renninger and Buffy Smith – held a panel in the Al and Brenda Iversen Hearth Room on Nov.
 28 to discuss how to implement the techniques included in the just-released book, Teaching Race: How to Help Students Unmask and Challenge Racism.

 Here are five observations from the panel.

 1. We need to transform how race is discussed in all courses.

 “Teaching race is something that happens in every pocket of this place (St. Thomas),” Brookfield stated.
 The idea that discussions about identity should be taking place in all classrooms, regardless of subject matter, was a recurring theme emphasized by several of the panelists.

 “Some of the work that we do as an institution when it comes to racial issues tends to be reactive,” said Klein, associate professor in the Department of Justice and Peace Studies.
 Klein shared how assignments related to identity can be woven into coursework.
 “Then when something like this happens, we’re already on the path.”